-NOMCO's Executive Committee members are elected by the membership, and serve a term of one year, beginning in September (the start of the fiscal year).
+NOMCO's Executive Board members are elected by the membership, and serve a term of one year, beginning in September (the start of the fiscal year).

 Michael Rogers is pleased to serve as NOMCO President after many years of membership and community involvement.
 He has been appointed and elected as a Trustee in both Bellwood and Maywood.
 He has previously served as Zoning Board Chair, Plan Commission Chair, and Youth Committee Chair in local communities, and in 2001 was named the Proviso Township Citizen of the Year runner-up.

 He is a 1983 graduate of the University of Illinois at Chicago with a degree in Architecture and also holds a certificate of Construction Management from Triton College.

 As the 2010 president of the American Institute of Architects in Illinois, Mr. Rogers was the first and only African American to ever hold that post.
 He is former chair of the AIA Illinois Advocacy Committee and has served the Northeast Illinois Chapter as 2002 President and received their Outstanding Professional Member Award.
 In 1994, he became the youngest President of the National Organization of Minority Architects (NOMA).

 Mr. Rogers practiced architecture at McDonald’s Corporation for 32 years.
 He worked on design and construction projects producing more than 1000 developments, some in all 50 states, including the Maywood McDonald’s and Underground Railroad Memorial at 1st & Lake St.